alsaedwy/TelemetryApp/Documentation/Steps.md

 -----------------------------------------
 ## Infrastructure and Deployment

 6- Create a high level diagram (use draw.io).

-7- Create CodeBuild Project using Terraform
+7- Create CodeBuild Project using Terraform. - Done.

-- Create an AWS pipeline to build and deploy the application after each push.
 -- CodeBuild permissions (create policy) for ECR
 -- Make sure it is priviliged mode

+8- Create an AWS pipeline to build and deploy the application after each push. - Done.

+9- Create required repositories, ECS cluster and a VPC. - Done.

+10- Write documentation for the project.